Bryan Reynolds Player Props: Pirates vs. Cubs

 Bryan Reynolds At The Plate

-- In 34.9% of his games this season, Reynolds has tallied at least one RBI.
-In seven of those games (11.1%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in four contests.
+- In 34.3% of his games this season, Reynolds has driven in at least one run.
+In eight of those games (11.9%) he recorded more than one RBI, while accounting for three or more of his team's runs in four contests.

-- He has scored in 26 of 63 games this season, and more than once 7 times.
+- He has scored a run in 27 games this season, with multiple runs seven times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.